Ban on Incentive Compensation Related to Student Services

 - If you have comments or questions about this policy, let us know with the policy feedback form.

 - Print or view a PDF of this policy

 - Many policies are quite lengthy.
 Please check the page count before deciding whether to print.

-University officials at any campus who may oversee enrollment, admission, financial aid, registrar, academic affairs and/or student service activities.
+University officials at any campus who may oversee enrollment, admission, financial aid, registrar, academic affairs, and/or student service activities and who is engaged in recruitment, admission, or financial aid decisions for domestic students.
 Officials who may be in a position to evaluate the applicability of new rules from the U.S. Department of Education regarding salary and compensation payments made within their particular unit or department.

-Indiana University prohibits the award of any commission, bonus or other incentive payment based in any part, directly or indirectly, upon success in securing enrollments or the award of financial aid, to any person or entity who is engaged in any student recruitment or admission activity, or in making decisions regarding the award of title IV, HEA program funds.
-This rule is not applicable to recruitment of foreign students residing in foreign countries who are not eligible to receive federal student assistance, however, recruitment of international students is addressed under other university policies.
+Indiana University prohibits the award of any commission, bonus or other incentive payment based in any part, directly or indirectly, upon success in securing enrollments or the award of financial aid, to any individual or entity who is engaged in any student recruitment or admission activity, or in making decisions regarding the award of Title IV, HEA program funds.

 Reason for Policy